-Use of Rate
+Use of rate

-The general rate will be used to fund items of expenditure described in the Budget adopted by Council.
+The general rate will be used to fund items of expenditure described in the budget adopted by Council.

-Level of Rate
+Level of rate

-100% of General Rate.
+100% of general rate.

-6.6 MUNICIPAL CHARGE
+MUNICIPAL CHARGE

 Another principal rating option available to councils is the application of a municipal charge.
-Under Section 159 of the Local Government Act 1989, Council may declare a municipal charge to cover some of the administrative costs of the Council.
+Under Section 159 of the Local Government Act 1989, Council may declare a municipal charge to cover some of the administrative costs of Council.
 The legislation is not definitive on what comprises administrative costs and does not require Council to specify what is covered by the charge.